sdv-dev/GitMetrics/docs/USAGE.md

 being used in the GitHub Actions workflow if the current secrets does not have access to the desired folder.

-1. Get your google drive credentials.
+1. Get your google drive credentials and upload if necessary (see instructions [here](DEVELOPMENT.md#pydrive-credentials)).
-2. Upload this secret to the repository [here](https://github.com/datacebo/github-analytics/settings/secrets/actions).
-3. Update the `PYDRIVE_CREDENTIALS` in the desired workflow.
+2. Update the `PYDRIVE_CREDENTIALS` in the desired workflow.
 For example, for the manual workflow, update [this line](https://github.com/datacebo/github-analytics/blob/main/.github/workflows/manual.yaml#L45).

 ## Collect data using a different GitHub access token